Discover Beautiful Vistas in PA for Viewing Fall Foliage

 https://uncoveringpa.com/hiking-governor-dick-observation-tower

-And now for a brief science lesson so you understand the why behind the changing color of the leaves: photosynthesis.
+And now, a brief science lesson refresher so you understand the why behind the changing color of the leaves: photosynthesis.
 By constantly creating Chlorophyll, leaves stay green from spring through summer.
 When autumn arrives, Chlorophyll production stops causing the leaves to show their true colors – gold, red, orange and brown.
 We have the shorter days of fall to thank for providing these vivid tones.
 Your 5th grader can help explain this technical sounding yet fascinating process, but the bottom line is, get out there and enjoy the fall foliage for the few brief weeks it will be on display.
 You won’t be disappointed.

 Love this article?
 Please share with family and friends.
 If you visit these places for fall foliage, tag us in your photos on Instagram @elementaryconnections